james-see/spry/docs/index.md

 WARNING:

-this is in early beta
+this is in early beta, the PDF only includes a single instagram profile image if found, otherwise errors at end

 KEY FEATURES: